cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -ruler.resend-delay
 [resend_delay: <duration> | default = 1m]

+# If enabled, rules from a single rule group can be evaluated concurrently if
+# there is no dependency between each other.
+Max concurrency for each rule group
+# is controlled via ruler.max-concurrent-evals flag.
+# CLI flag: -ruler.concurrent-evals-enabled
+[concurrent_evals_enabled: <boolean> | default = false]

+# Max concurrency for a single rule group to evaluate independent rules.
+# CLI flag: -ruler.max-concurrent-evals
+[max_concurrent_evals: <int> | default = 1]

 # Distribute rule evaluation using ring backend
 # CLI flag: -ruler.enable-sharding
 [enable_sharding: <boolean> | default = false]